American Horror Story: Cult Unmasks Its Killer Clowns

 In fact, everyone's in the cult aside from Ally.
 And everyone but Ally is also one of the clowns!

-The clown gang took down Bob (Dermot Mulroney) tonight (along with the gimp in his attic???) and took off their masks, revealing Harrison (Billy Eichner), Beverly (Adina Porter), the cop (Colton Haynes), Winter (Billie Lourd), Ivy, and the guy from the grocery store (Chaz Bono).
+The clown gang took down Bob (Dermot Mulroney) tonight (along with the gimp in his attic???) and took off their masks, revealing Harrison, Beverly, the cop, Winter, Ivy, and the guy from the grocery store.

-Bob tried to fire Beverly for her rogue reporting, so Kai (Evan Peters) decided it was time for Bob to die, which Beverly then got to report on.
+Bob tried to fire Beverly for her rogue reporting, so Kai decided it was time for Bob to die, which Beverly then got to report on.

 We also knew that Dr. Vincent was evil, but we certainly did not expect him to be Kai and Winter's older brother!
 Through Beverly taking charge of the pinky-swearing ritual, Kai called him back in 2014 after their mother shot their abusive father and then shot herself, but Rudy (who apparently originated the pinky swear thing) refused to let him call the police, because they'd lose all their money.